DJTommek/pldr-gallery/README.md

 - Save your eyes with dark theme
 - Use keyboard for almost everything
 - Show folder images as thumbnails
+- Download all/some files and/or folders as ZIP
 - And much more...

 ## Testing